SuperNOVAS v1.3

 Returns

-0 if successful, or -1 if 'cel_obj' is NULL or when type is NOVAS_CATALOG_OBJECT and 'star' is NULL, or else 1 if 'type' is invalid, 2 if 'number' is out of legal range or 5 if 'name' is too long.
+0 if successful, or -1 if either argument is NULL, or else 5 if 'name' is too long.

 See also